S.P.A.C.E. Curriculum Requirements

 - SPACE130 - Fundamentals of Lifecycle of Sponsored Programs - Contracts

-The advanced modules will offer a deep dive look into the life cycle of sponsored programs with an added focus on budget preparation.
-It will be assumed that those registered for this track already have substantial knowledge and proven skills in the subject areas.
-These instructor-led 2-3 hour modules are offered to assist managers, administrators and those serving in any other supervisory level research administration capacity with understanding the various intricacies of conducting research at Rutgers.
+The advanced modules will offer a deep dive view into the life cycle of sponsored programs with an added focus on budget preparation.
+These instructor-led 2-3 hour modules are offered to assist managers, administrators and those serving in any supervisory level research administration capacity with understanding the various intricacies of conducting research at Rutgers.
+It will be assumed that those registered for this track have substantial knowledge and proven skills in the subject areas.

 - SPACE310 - Advanced Sponsored Programs - Pre-Award Administration: A Closer Look (3 hours)